-Those participants who can tune out the noise and focus on their long-term goals are better positioned to plot out a wise retirement investment strategy.
+Those investors who can tune out the news and focus on their long-term goals are better positioned to plot out a wise investment strategy.

-What's more, bonds with a low equity correlation can potentially help soften the impact of stock market losses on your retirement portfolio.
-Funds providing this diversification can help create durable portfolios, and participants should seek bond funds with strong track records of positive returns through a variety of markets.
+What's more, bonds with a low equity correlation can potentially help soften the impact of stock market losses on your overall portfolio.
+Funds providing this diversification can help create durable portfolios, and investors should seek bond funds with strong track records of positive returns through a variety of markets.

 Though bonds may not be able to match the growth potential of stocks, they have often shown resilience in past equity declines.
-For example, U.S. core bonds were positive in four of the last five corrections of 12% or more.
+The market selloff in 2022 was unique in that many bonds did not play their typical safe-haven role.
+But in the five market declines prior to 2022, bonds - as measured by the Bloomberg U.S. Aggregate Index - rose four times and never declined more than 1%.